How Often Do You Need New Brakes?

 How Often To Change Brake Pads

 If you check your owner’s manual, there is a thickness tolerance for brake pads, and when they are thinner than tolerance, it’s time for new ones.
-If you’re getting regular inspections or doing them yourself, you will get to see a measurement for brake pad thickness you can compare against the manual.
+Besides this though, nearly all brake pads are equipped with either an electronic pad sensor (many European vehicles) or a “feeler” on the bad that once the brake pad is worn, it either triggers a light (in the case of the sensor) or you get a very high-pitch scraping noise any time you press the brake.
+This is done so that this metal feeler makes contact with the rotor in a fashion to make a noise, but not enough to damage the rotor.
+It’s telling you it’s time to change your brake pads!
 If you’re using performance pads, you might find the manufacturer of the pad has a different tolerance than your manual lists.
 In that case, many people choose to change it by the guideline that would be earlier, to avoid the possibility of pushing the pad too far.

 What Happens if You Totally Wear Out Pads?

-The reason your owner’s manual and the information that comes with new pads both tell you to change it when it reaches a certain thickness instead of waiting for the pads to wear out is simple.
-Your brakes don’t really work if you don’t have pads.
-If only one is worn out the performance issue might be easy to compensate for, but the extra work the other brakes are doing will just wear them out sooner, and chances are the one opposite the worn-out pad is also pretty close in terms of wear.
+The reason for this minimal thickness and warning lights or feelers is pretty simple.
+Brake friction material against a rotor stops the car.
+Steel backing plate on a worn out set of brake pads against a rotor does not, and once you reach this point of grinding brakes, severe damage is being done to the rotor which will require replacement.
+If only one pad is worn out, the performance issue might be easy to compensate for, but the extra work the other brakes are doing will just wear them out sooner, and chances are the one opposite the worn-out pad is also pretty close in terms of wear.

 Pads on opposite sides of the car tend to wear slightly differently, but usually not enough to make them have very different life expectancies.
 That’s why it’s recommended by many professionals that you change pads at least a pair at a time, if not all wheels at once.
 The loss of performance and extra strain on the other brakes isn’t the only issue, either.

-When you wear through a pad, the brake still tries to work, which means you’re pushing material that isn’t meant as a friction pad against the disc.
-This can break your rotors and other system components, making a simple brake job into an expensive and drawn-out repair.
+When you wear through a pad, the brakes still try to work, which means you’re pushing material that isn’t meant as a friction pad against the disc.
+This will absolutely damage your rotors, usually beyond repair and can even damage your calipers, making a simple brake job into an expensive and drawn-out repair.
 It’s a lot better to replace pads a little early than to risk potentially more expensive-to-repair damages.

 So, How Long Do Brakes Last?

-It’s a persistent question, even if it isn’t an easy one to answer.
+It’s a persistent, debatable question, even if it isn’t an easy one to answer.
 If you really want to know how long a particular model has lasted different users, you need to look at reviews.
 If you start monitoring your own vehicles, eventually you will get a feel for the rate at which you’re wearing the brakes down, and you’ll probably be able to estimate when a replacement is going to be necessary.
-Most drivers get somewhere between two and five years on a set.
+Most drivers get somewhere between two and five years on a set of brake pads.

 How Do Performance Parts Exceed Specifications?